 |

-Are you decided on getting a repo car already?
-Know that buying a repossessed car from a bank is just like buying a car from a dealership.
-If it's your first time to buy a repossessed car, most banks follow the same process.
+Decided on buying a bank-repossessed car?
+The process of buying a repossessed car from a bank is similar to that of buying a car from a dealership.
+Most banks follow the same process.

 - Choose which car to purchase.
 Visit the bank's website and browse the available repossessed cars on its used car list.
-If you want to see the actual car, you can also opt to visit the showroom to make a personal inspection.
+If you want to make a personal inspection, you can also visit the showroom.

 - Bid or make an offer.
-Some banks will post the starting bid and the buy now price of a repossessed car.
-You can choose to bid (and see if you win the bid) or just buy the car now, depending on your budget.
+Some banks will post the starting bid and the buy-now price of a repossessed car.
+You can choose to bid or just buy the car now, depending on your budget.

 - If you choose to buy now, make the offer to the bank by submitting the necessary forms and documents.
-Or if you choose to bid, wait for the results of the bidding.
-The bank will notify you officially, usually after three days of the bidding cut-off, if you have the winning bid.
+If you choose to bid, wait for the results of the bidding.
+The bank will officially notify you if you have the winning bid, usually after three days of the bidding cut-off.

 - Pay for the car.
-Depending on your chosen payment mode, pay for the unit in cash or through a car loan (you may need to make a reservation fee while your car purchase is being processed).
-So it's best to get pre-approved for a loan first before you go car shopping.
+Depending on your chosen payment mode, pay for the unit in cash or through a car loan.
+You may need to make a reservation fee while your car purchase is being processed.
+So it's best to get pre-approved for a loan before you go car shopping.

 - After completing all the requirements and making a successful transaction, you can now drive home with your repo car!